-Courses run for at least 75 hours in total, with a minimum of 50 hours of face-to-face contact.
-They are delivered in small group settings and run for 3 - 8 weeks.
+Courses run for at least 75 hours in total, with a minimum of 50 hours in a small group setting.
+They are delivered in an interactive and collaborative manner and run for 3 - 8 consecutive weeks.

 CTA provides practical assistance to Participants in a small group setting to: